 An Apostille is a document provided under The Hague Convention of 1961, for authenticating documents to be filed in countries that are members of the Hague Convention.
 If your document is to be presented in one of those countries, WTB will help you secure an Apostille.

 For non Hague Convention countries, WTB will send your documents to the U.S. State Department for Authentication, which serves the same function as an Apostille.

 In many countries, a “Notary” is also a lawyer and therefore may notarize a document as being legal.
 In the U.S., however, a notary public is simply charged with verifying the identification of the signer of a document, not that the document itself is a legal instrument.
 Notaries in the U.S. can also attest that a document is a “true and correct” copy of an original, as well as attest that a person has taken an oath, among other similar duties.
 Before you request that your document be notarized, be sure to understand exactly what that notarization means for you and the document!

-Contact us for all your translation and interpretation needs for the languages of the former Soviet Republics and many European languages, including: Amharic, Arabic, Armenian, Azerbaijani, Belarusian, Bulgarian, Chechen, Dutch, English, Estonian, Flemish, French, Georgian, German, Hebrew, Hungarian, Kazakh, Kyrgyz, Latin, Latvian, Lithuanian, Mongolian, Polish, Romani (all dialects), Romanian / Moldovan, Russian, Spanish, Tajik, Turkmen, Turkish, Uzbek, Ukrainian, and Vietnamese.
+Contact us for all your translation and interpretation needs for the languages of the former Soviet Republics and many European languages, including: Amharic, Arabic, Armenian, Azerbaijani, Belarusian, Bulgarian, Chechen, Dutch, English, Estonian, Flemish, French, Georgian, German, Hebrew, Hungarian, Italian, Kazakh, Kyrgyz, Latin, Latvian, Lithuanian, Mongolian, Polish, Romani (all dialects), Romanian / Moldovan, Russian, Spanish, Tajik, Turkmen, Turkish, Uzbek, Ukrainian, and Vietnamese.
 If you don’t see your language, please contact us for assistance.